What’s the deal with lube? Do I really need more than what’s already on the condom?

 Oil-based lubes should NOT be used with condoms.
 The oil breaks down the latex, and can make your condom tear, putting you at risk for sexually transmitted infections (STIs) and potentially pregnancy.
 Since it sounds like you’re using condoms (which is great!), stay away from oil-based lubes.
 This means no Vaseline/petroleum jelly, cooking oils, coconut oil, baby oil, or body lotion.
 Very few products marketed as personal lubricants are oil-based.
 Even if you don’t use a condom, oil-based lubes can still trap bacteria and cause infections, and they can stain bed sheets.

 If you have sensitive skin or allergies, look for lubes with shorter ingredient lists and spot test it on your wrist or some other exposed skin.

 You can buy lube at most drugstores in the “family planning” or “sexual health” aisle, or online.
 It can be as cheap as $5, though some can get pretty pricey (especially silicone-based ones).
 You can also get free packets of lube at many community health clinics and Mount Sinai Adolescent Health Center.

 How to Use Lube

 Some people with penises like to put a drop inside the tip of the condom before putting it on to increase sensitivity.
-If you’re having penis in vagina (PIV) sex, you can put a little on the outside of the condom, around the vaginal opening, and just inside the vagina.
-For fingers and toys, same basic idea—put a little on your fingers or the toy, around the vaginal opening, and just inside the vagina.
+If you’re having penetrative sex, you can put a little on the outside of the condom, around the vaginal opening or anus, and just inside the vagina or anus.
+For fingers and toys, it’s the same basic idea.

 You can’t technically use too much lube, but some people find that using a LOT decreases sensitivity and makes sex less pleasurable.
 Start with a little and build up to a point that works for you and your partner.